-The Long Term Plan was authorised by Council on 30 June 2015.
+The Draft 2015/2025 Long Term Plan was authorised for issue by Council on 22 April 2015.

 The purpose of this Long Term Plan is to consult with the community on the planned activities and expenditure of Council over the next 10 years.
 The use of this information for other purposes other than for which it was prepared may not be appropriate.